An ag(e)ing hacker, Luca Saiu's blog

 Tags:

-anki, bash, e, emacs, english, free-software, gnu, gnu-linux, hacking, keyboard, myself, natural-language, privacy, russian-language, software, tutorial
+anki, anti-feature, bash, crippleware, e, emacs, english, free-software, gnu, gnu-linux, hacking, keyboard, myself, natural-language, privacy, russian-language, software, tutorial

 (this is the latest post) Previous post